Environment

 The rights-based framework provided under the Quota Management System helps commercial fishers to comply with catch limits and is therefore inseparable from sustainability.
 More details about New Zealand's framework for sustainable management of fish stocks can be found under "Managing for Sustainability".

 Within boundaries, the Fisheries Act 1996 allows for devolution of certain services to an Approved Service Delivery Organisation (ASDO).
 Since 1999, Fishserve has provided both contracted and ASDO services to the Government, including the registry, data management and fisheries services necessary to support the administration of the QMS.
 The Government maintains ultimate accountability and has in place a regulatory penalty regime which it may impose for any breach of standards and specifications for this work.
-In the history of its operations, FishServe has never been penalised under the regulations for a breach of standards.
+In the history of its operations, Fishserve has never been penalised under the regulations for a breach of standards.

 Information verification procedures